simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - can use it to delete permanently as well
     - transition to standard IA class
     - archive
+- Glue - used to perform Extract, Transform and Load (ETL) operations on S3 data
 - CloudFront
     - is a Content Delivery Network (CDN)
     - requests for any (not just static) content delivered to Edge Locations with lowest latency